Setting Up Your Page Information/Content

 For the Search Engines...

-Think like a Search Engine that's checking for certain "on-page" ranking criteria...
+Think like a search engine that's checking for certain "on-page" ranking criteria...

-Use the Specific Keyword early and a bit more at the top of your Body Copy and also in the closing paragraph.
-Then weave it throughout the rest of your copy.
 This "scatter pattern" should look like an hourglass... wider (i.e., more frequent) on the top and bottom, and narrower (less frequent, but still present) in the middle of the page.
 Keep usage reasonable, though.
 The SEs look for excessive use of keywords as a sign of "keyword spamming."

 A Good General Guideline